simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ### Assertions and prices

-Balance assertion (or assignment) amounts should not have a [price](#transaction-prices), as the meaning of that would be unclear.
+Balance assertion (or assignment) amounts should not have a [price](#transaction-prices), as the meaning of that is unclear.
+A price written there will be ignored.
+(hledger's [close](/manual.html#close) command used to generate balance assertions with prices.)

 ### Assertions and subaccounts